 The rich layers of experience provided by John Drury and the influence and connections of the wider Drury family must have been invaluable to the young William Bradbury as he developed the knowledge of his craft.
 Connections were established with the London printing and publishing world; books that were printed for Taylor and Hessey in Fleet Street London were sold by Drury and Sons in Lincoln, James Drury in London and Edward Bell Drury in Stamford.
 Works such as those published for Joseph Swan, Surgeon to Lincoln County Hospital, were printed in Lincoln for Jane Drury and John Wold Drury, and in London for James Drury and Taylor and Hessey.
 James Drury was working in London between 1819 and 1825, and would have been an extremely useful point of contact for Bradbury when he and William Dent arrived in 1824.

 In December 1819, towards the latter stages of William Bradbury's apprenticeship, he was joined by his younger brother Orlando who was also apprenticed to John Wold Drury.
-Distressingly, 4 months later on 26 April 1820 William and Orlando's mother Elizabeth died following a long and severe illness; she was just 45 years old.
-Orlando was 15 years old when she died, he had been born in Bakewell, Derbyshire in 1805.
+Distressingly, four months later on 26 April 1820 William and Orlando's mother Elizabeth died following a long and severe illness; she was just forty-five years old.
+Orlando was fifteen years old when she died; he had been born in Bakewell, Derbyshire in 1805.
 As far as I can determine after completing his apprenticeship Orlando's calling led him away from print and in to the world of music.
 Together with his father and uncle he sang in the Choir of Lincoln Cathedral, and was appointed organist at St Peter at Arches church, Lincoln in July 1826.
-10 years later Orlando had made the move to London like his brother William, and was appointed as one of the Gentlemen of the Chapel Royal, St James's Palace by the Bishop of London.
+Ten years later Orlando, who had made the move to London like his brother William, was appointed as one of the Gentlemen of the Chapel Royal, St James's Palace by the Bishop of London.
 He would also become a Lay Vicar at Westminster Abbey.

 - ^ The history of Punch (1895) M. H. Spielmann